OpenVAA/voting-advice-application/frontend/src/lib/voter/vaa-filters/README.md

 ## TODO:

-- Remove objects and choices from the filtes bc they are a frontend property
+- Remove objects and choices from the filters bc they are a frontend property
 - Add global locale changing to group
 - Make canonical missing value undefined, but add isMissing utility that checks for empty arrays etc.
 - Possibly move isMissing check to filter method so it can be overriden